cheng-kang/DBpedia-Property-Plus/README.md

 # DBpedia-Property-Plus
-A tool to include DBpedia data (properties of DBpedia entity) in your content.
+A tool that supports you to include DBpedia data (properties of DBpedia entity) in your content.
 And more than that.